Sulayman ibn Daoud: Life

-The Fatimid Caliphate had been ended by Saladin in 1171.
+The Fatimid Caliphate was abolished by Saladin in 1171.
 In the aftermath, Saladin and his Ayyubid successors imprisoned the surviving members of the Fatimid dynasty, including the heir-apparent, Daoud ibn al-Adid, who was still recognized by the Hafizi Isma'ili faithful as their rightful imam.
 A series of pro-Fatimid conspiracies and uprisings in the 1170s failed to topple the new Ayyubid regime, and Daoud spent his life in prison, until his death in 1207–8.